mohammadreza-tabatabaei/Fine-Tuning-DistilBERT-for-Sentiment-Analysis-Using-the-SST2-Dataset/README.md

-# Fine-Tuning DistilBERT for Sentiment Analysis Using the SST2 Dataset
+# Sentiment Analysis with DistilBERT and the SST-2 Dataset using Transfer Learning

 This project demonstrates how to fine-tune the pre-trained **DistilBERT** model for sentiment analysis on the **SST2** dataset.
 The model is fine-tuned using the **TensorFlow** framework, and the goal is to classify sentences into positive or negative sentiments.